 Today, cave-like lava tubes and cracks in the lava flows serve the needs of insects, spiders, lizards, and rodents.
 Bats inhabit some of these spaces, flying out to feed at night.
 Birds fly freely overhead, including Stellers jays, pinyon jays, black-chinned hummingbirds, white-breasted nuthatches, ravens and crows, hawks and golden eagles.

-For many animals, this is a tough place to survive.
-Vegetation is sparse and surface water is practically nonexistent.
-The Bonito lava flow, which covers more than 25% of the monument, is extremely inhospitable.
-But the monument is surrounded by pine forests which provide foraging habitat for mule deer, elk, pronghorn, bobcat, and coyote, and are home to a variety of small mammals, including the Abert squirrel, cottontail rabbit, and porcupine.
+Almost 1000 years later, this is still a tough place to survive.
+Vegetation is sparse, and surface water is practically nonexistent.
+The Bonito lava flow is extremely inhospitable.
+But the surrounding pine forests provide habitat for mule deer, elk, pronghorn, bobcat, coyote, Aberts squirrels, cottontails, and porcupines.
 Some of these animals wander widely, sometimes into the cinders.

 Sunset Crater Volcano is surrounded by ponderosa and pinyon pines, aspens, junipers, open meadows, and barren cinder and lava fields.
 This variety of landscapes creates numerous home for a surprising array of bird species.

 One of the showiest and most common birds in the monument is the Stellers jay, a raucous member of the intelligent corvid family.
 Look for a large, blue bird with a black head, prominent crest, and white eyebrow markings.

 If you would like to look for birds during your visit, you can download our bird list and bring it with you!